LandOfTheRair/LandOfTheRair/README.md

 One option you have to run Land of the Rair and actively work on the content, is to clone [the Content repo](https://github.com/LandOfTheRair/Content) right alongside Land of the Rair (meaning you'll have `folder/LandOfTheRair` and `folder/Content`).
 If you have the Content repo available and run `npm run setup`, it will symlink the Content repo so you can develop it concurrently without having to commit, push, pull, and update.
 Or copying, or whatever.

 The content will need to be rebuilt when it changes.
-You can either run `npm run build:all` to do it when needed, or `npm run watch` to watch for changes.
+You can either run `npm run content:build` to do it when needed, or `npm run content:watch` to watch for changes.

+To commit content, you'll still need to go to that folder manually and commit, since it is a separate repository.
+The helpers above are added for convenience.

 #### Running Both Projects